D-Byrne/Web-App-Assignment1/README.md

 ## Authentication.

 - The app uses Firebase authentication.
 The authentication used was email/password authentication.
 The authentication supports sign up and log in.
 Emails ceated are stored by Firebase.
+Authentiation is used in the implementation of private routes.

 ## Independent learning.